3bdesamad/gplay-scraper-webui/README.md

 ## Acknowledgements

-This project provides a web interface for the excellent **[gplay-scraper](https://github.com/Mohammedcha/gplay-scraper)** library created by Mohammedcha.
+This project provides a web interface for the excellent **[gplay-scraper](https://github.com/Mohammedcha/gplay-scraper)** library created by Mohammed Cha.
 All scraping functionality is powered by this source library.

 ---